-The reverse conversion is easier to realize: a $YY$ rotation is just an $XX$ rotation with additional $Z$ rotations on both qubits, thus
+The reverse conversion can be realized in a similar way: a $YY$-rotation is just an $XX$-rotation with additional $Z$-rotations on both qubits, thus,

+\rredtext{where in the last step we have used algebraic compression of TFIM blocks given in \cite[Sec.
+III.C]{kokcu2022algebraic} to rewrite the series of TFIM blocks as a TFIM triangle.}

-The two mappings have their own advantages: the TFXY mapping only requires half the number of CNOTs of the TFIM mapping because $XX$ rotation followed by $YY$ rotation can be implemented via 2 CNOTs \cite{vidal2004universal}, where as the same structure with TFIM require 4 CNOTs in general.
-On the other hand, compressing a TFIM mapping is approximately 20 times faster and more straightforward~\cite{camps2022algebraic}.
-Throughout the paper we will mostly be using the TFXY mapping for circuits in order to minimize the number of CNOTs of the generated circuits.
+The two mappings each have their own advantages.
+The TFXY mapping only requires 2 CNOTs per block~\cite{vidal2004universal} using the following circuit decomposition

+while the same structure in a TFIM mapping requires 4 CNOTs in general (see Eq.~\ref{eq:tfxy2tfim}), since each $XX$ rotation requires 2 CNOTs.
+The TFXY mapping thus only requires half as many CNOTs.
+On the other hand, compressing a TFIM mapping is approximately 20 times faster on a classical computer and more straightforward~\cite{camps2022algebraic}.
+Throughout the paper, \rredtext{we will be using both of these mappings extensively, and benefit from the simplicity of TFIM in proofs, and CNOT efficiency of TFXY in the circuit constructions and hardware demonstrations.}